 Covert Electronic Tracking Program (CETP)Up one level

-This intensive, hands-on, electronic tracking course is designed to give agents/officers the necessary skills to operate, install, and analyze information using the latest GPS technology and field applications.
-Each student will use GPS equipment from a variety of manufactures to allow them the opportunity to learn how to use this technology and practice installation techniques using a wide variety of vehicle types and locations.
+This hands-on electronic tracking course is designed to give agents/officers the necessary skills to operate, install, and analyze information using the latest GPS technology and field applications.
+Each student will use GPS equipment to allow them the opportunity to learn how to use this technology and practice installation techniques using a wide variety of vehicle types and locations.
 Students will demonstrate their comprehension of the material and techniques taught in this course through a variety of field exercises with professional role players as targeted individuals.
 Special training will be included on live tracking of a target vehicle using advanced cellular data services from a mobile environment.

 Length: 5 class days